JNK India Limited IPO Review

 These include:

-Engineering, Procurement, and Construction (EPC) companies: EPC companies might outsource the manufacturing of some equipment to JNK, but they could also have their own preferred vendors or in-house fabrication capabilities, limiting JNK's involvement in certain projects.
+Engineering, Procurement, and Construction (EPC) companies: EPC companies may outsource the production of some of their equipment to JNK, but may have their own preferred vendors or have the capability to fabricate some equipment internally, which will restrict JNK's involvement in some of their projects.

 Conclusion